kalingth/Tucuxi/README.md

 }
 ```

-You can use a frontend most friendly to make your requests.
+You can use a most friendly integration to make your requests.
 Here is an exemple:

 ```javascript